JKCorder/JKCorder.github.io/docs/02-desc_stats.md

 ### Putting in at all together {-}

 Women lean slightly more Democratic than men: the average party id for women is 3.74 while the average party id for men is 4.13.
 The median for both groups is 4.00, so neither party has a majority in either group - about 48% of women in are in the first categories, some form of Democrat.
 And about 45% of men are some type of Republican.
 Consistent with what we saw with the mean, the most frequent response for men is "Strong Republican" - 22%, while the most frequent response for women is "Strong Democrat" - 26%.
-The second most common response for both groups is the opposite category of strong partisan identifier - so lots of Strong Republican women and Strong Democrati me.
+The second most common response for both groups is the opposite category of strong partisan identifier - so lots of Strong Republican women and Strong Democratic men.
 Since the distributions are so similar in that way, the standard deviation for both groups is about the same (close to 2.2)

 To fully describe the party identification of each group, we used the descriptive statistics *and* the percentages.
 We can be much more precise in our comparisons using these numbers, rather than simply describing distributions and whether they are skewed or lean or indicate one party has more support than other.

 ## What’s next?

 The way that we approach group differences in this chapter was deliberate and systematic in the sense that we came up with some expectations or hypotheses to test.
 Based on media coverage of US elections, we expected that women and men would have very different party identifications.
 This turned out to be wrong.
 Had we started with a more formal effort to come up with a hypothesis, we might have seen this coming.
 When it comes to basic human behavior – whether you approach things from the perspective of a sociologist (what is our identity), a psychologist (what are our habits) or an economist (what are your preferences) – you would be hard-pressed to make the case that women are fundamentally different from men – at least in ways that are politically relevant.
-(It could be and is the case that women occupy different social and economic positions than men – lower paid, for instance, that might impact political choices.).
+(It could be and is the case that women occupy different social and economic positions than men – lower paid, for instance, that might impact political choices.)
 For a broader discussion of the ways that gender differences can or might matter, you could take a look at the third chapter of a recent book on women’s voting behavior, *A Century of Votes for Women* [@CVW].

 A second challenge of the approach we take in this chapter is that we are simply describing differences in the ANES sample.
 How can we know if these differences in party identification – which are fairly small – actually tell us anything about the broader population of women and men in the US electorate?
 We need to have ways to test if the group differences we observe permit us to make an inference about group differences in the population.
 That is the focus of the next three chapters.